SergioFernizaMarquez/Logistics_Database_Project/README.md

 ## Database Design and Schema

-The database schema consists of several core tables:
+  The database schema is made of several core tables:

 * **Store**
   Contains details such as name, address, distance from the warehouse, expected travel time, and operating hours.